Continuous-mode multi-photon filtering: Conclusion

 \section{Conclusion}

-In this paper we have studied the filtering problem of an arbitrary open quantum system driven by an incident wavepacket prepared in a multi-photon state.
+In this paper we have investigated the filtering problem for an arbitrary open quantum system driven by an incident wavepacket prepared in a continuous-mode multi-photon state.
 The two-photon case has been studied in detail.
 Moreover, for the general multi-photon case, the filtering equations for both homodyne detection and photodetection have been proposed.
-An example of a two-level atom driven by a two-photon state has been used to demonstrate some of the results in the paper.
-This example reveals physical feature of the two-photon case distinct from the single-photon case and the Fock state case.
-Future research includes measurement based feedback by means of the multi-photon filtering framework presented here.
+A model of a two-level system driven by a two-photon wavepacket has been used to demonstrate some of the results in the paper.
+This example reveals physical features of the two-photon case distinct from the single-photon case and the Fock state case.
+Future research includes measurement-based feedback control by means of the multi-photon filtering framework presented here.